JonJagger/cyber-dojo/readme.txt

    which starts April 14th.
 It would be great if a publically accesible dojo-server was running by then.
 o) A VirtualBox image of the server would also be nice.
-o) It might be better if the dojo-server assigned a player an animal-identifier instead of the player having to select one manually.
-Not sure about this though.
-There is probably merit in both approaches.
+o) It might appear to be better if the dojo-server assigned a player an animal-identifier instead of the player having to select one manually.
+However, if the server selects the avatar and you wish to stay as the same avatar on all increments then the server would need to record the identity of the playing computer.
+I also think it makes sense to explicitly choose the avatar so it is less "unexpected" as you start.
+   However, suppose you schedule a kata and start it as a Koala, what is to stop another player on a different computer also choosing to start as a koala.
+This will become an issue when players are not co-located.